For the leader within all of us

 What do you think is the most important aspect of personal leadership?

-What impact does your personal leadership have on the people that work with you?
+What impact do you believe or hope to have on the people that work with you?

 What is personal leadership?